Engineering next-gen software defined vehicles for the AI age

 Over-the-air (OTA) updates

-Advanced Driving Assitance Systems (ADAS)
+Advanced Driving Assistance Systems (ADAS)

 Personalized user experiences

-Software-defined cars provide scalable personalization by integrating user data from all domains.
+Software defined cars provide scalable personalization by integrating user data from all domains.
 Driver profiles are securely stored in the cloud and can be used to regulate the climate, seats, and mirrors.
 This also applies to infotainment, such as voice assistant settings or favorite music streaming apps.
 For example, drivers can move their digital profiles across cars with Volkswagen’s ID models, giving them a consistent, user-focused driving experience each time.

 Predictive maintenance